FabricExile/kludge/doc/adl-methods.md

 Float32 MyType.foo!(SInt32, Float32, Boolean);
 ```

-Note that it is entirely possible to call `add_method` multiple times with the same name; the ffect is C++ and KL method overloading (which work the same way).
+Note that it is entirely possible to call `add_method` multiple times with the same name; the effect is C++ and KL method overloading (which work the same way).
 However, if there is an exact match on parameter types then there will be a C++ compile error for the extension itself.

 Static methods are wrapped as a global function with the method name prefixed by the type name.
 So, for example,